Distracted driving is a real danger on the roads

 Posted in: Car Accidents Pedestrian Injuries Road Traffic Accidents

-Distracted driving poses a real danger to all road users, according to a recent survey by the Institute of Advanced Motorists and Vision Critical.
+Distracted driving poses a real danger to all road users, according to a recent survey by the Institute of Advanced Motorists and Vision Critical into road traffic accidents.

 The main causes of distractions identified in the survey were: